 Aaron moved to Philadelphia from the Lancaster area in 2018 to start college at Temple University, and the rest is history.
 Having worked at Starbucks in high school, Aaron wanted to continue working in the coffee industry, but move into a smaller shop.
 After applying at pretty much every shop in Philly, Ox answered the call and hired him on as a bar back.
 In 2019, he passed his bar exam and is now slinging espresso for the people of Queen Village and elsewhere!
 When he's not in the shop or studying computer science at Temple, you can find him at Union Transfer and other music venues, or running around the city taking analog photos of his friends.
 If you see him behind the bar, ask him what his favorite album is!

-Hi!
-Former full time marketing nerd in the tech and video gaming industries turns towards a resurfacing love for coffee.
-This is my first coffee position, and I’m stoked to share it at Ox with a team that cares about ~*~ sick bean ~*~.
-After previous experiences in fine dining and studying natural wines, coffee is officially my second favorite fermentation! (cheese rules forever) Let's talk: pop music, food, gaming!
-Please bring more dogs to see me.
+Julian is a former full time marketing nerd in the tech and video gaming industries that has turned towards a resurfacing love for coffee.
+This is his first coffee position, and he is stoked to share it at Ox with a team that cares about the bean.
+After previous experiences in fine dining and studying natural wines, coffee is officially his second favorite fermentation (cheese rules forever.)
+Pop in and talk to him about pop music, or gaming, and please bring more dogs in to see him.